dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 ![](/assets/card/kicad_pcb.png)

 ## Manufacturing the circuit
-PCBWay manufactured the board itself for $15 for ten boards, using USPS shipping.
+PCBWay manufactured the board for $15 for ten boards, using USPS shipping (~5 for the boards, ~9 for shipping).
 Mouser provided the parts, at varying costs.
 Unfortunately this is quite an expensive board, for a couple of reasons:
-- the flash chip isn't cheap (cost)
+- the flash chip isn't cheap
-- the buckboost converter for power regulation isn't cheap (cost)
+- the buckboost converter for power regulation isn't cheap
     - this could absolutely have been made cheaper, I could use a linear regulator.
 They are less efficient, but this is not battery powered so that does not matter.
-- the microphone is not cheap
+- the microphone is not cheap (over a dollar per mic!)

 All in all, the cost is perhaps ~$12 a board?
 Pricey, when compared to some of the Linux business cards I saw online (one was at $3 a board).
 Ah well, I'll design the next one with price in mind.
 If one of these got me a job, $12 is well worth it.